PRInTS: Reward Modeling for Long-Horizon Information Seeking: Process Reward via Information Gain Score and Trajectory Summarization

 where $o_{T_j}^{(j)}\sim\pi(\cdot|q,H_{t-1},s_t,a_t)$ is the final answer from rollout $j$, which terminates at timestep $T_{j}$.
 The information gain score $g_t$ is then computed as:

 which quantifies how much $(s_t, a_t)$ contributes to the successful completion of the task.
-We scale by $M/2$ to obtain scores in the range $[-M/2, M/2]$.
+We scale by $M/2$ to map the scores into the interval $[-M/2, M/2]$ with discrete increments of 0.5.
+This normalization provides a more intuitive understanding of the relative quality differences across steps.
 A positive $g_t$ indicates that the current step $(s_t, a_t)$ increases the probability of reaching the correct answer -- for example, through logically coherent reasoning or a tool call that resolves uncertainties -- whereas a $g_t$ lower than zero indicates that the current step reduces the probability, e.g., by making unverified assumptions or invoking an irrelevant tool call.

-\paragraph{Trajectory Score Annotations.} While prior approaches annotate individual trajectory steps in isolation~\citep{Xiong2025stepwiser,Wang2024mathshepherd} or use imitation learning to learn directly from precomputed step-level scores~\citep{Wang2024mathshepherd}, \citet{Whitehouse2025j1} demonstrates that pairwise preference learning is effective for training robust judge models.
+\paragraph{Trajectory Score Annotations.} While prior approaches annotate individual trajectory in isolation~\citep{Xiong2025stepwiser,Wang2024mathshepherd} or use imitation learning on step-level scores~\citep{Wang2024mathshepherd}, \citet{Whitehouse2025j1} shows that pairwise preference learning builds robust judges.
 We extend this by automatically constructing preference pairs grounded in information gain scores, then training \ours with complementary objectives -- a score reward for information gain estimation and a comparison reward for preference prediction -- as illustrated in~\Cref{fig:data_annotation} \highlight{(Top)}.

-During the $M$ rollouts performed to calculate $g_t$, the LLM generates a set of $M$ unique next trajectory steps $\{s^{(j)}_{t+1},a^{(j)}_{t+1}\}_{j=1}^{M}$ and the corresponding final answer predictions $\{o_{T_j}^{(j)}\sim\pi\left(\cdot|q,H_t,s^{(j)}_{t+1},a^{(j)}_{t+1}\right)\}_{j=1}^{M}$.
-As shown in~\Cref{fig:data_annotation} \highlight{(Top-left)}, to construct a candidate preference pair, we first select one trajectory step that (1) leads to a successful final answer and (2) achieves the shortest successful trajectory, assuming this step has the highest potential to be both effective and efficient among the $M$ rollouts.
-A second trajectory step is then randomly sampled from the remaining steps, assuming that it provides a contrasting, less effective reasoning (i.e., one that either leads to an incorrect answer or reaches the correct answer through a longer trajectory).
+During the $M$ rollouts for $g_t$, the LLM generates a set of $M$ unique next trajectory steps $\{s^{(j)}_{t+1},a^{(j)}_{t+1}\}_{j=1}^{M}$ and the corresponding final answer predictions $\{o_{T_j}^{(j)}\sim\pi\left(\cdot|q,H_t,s^{(j)}_{t+1},a^{(j)}_{t+1}\right)\}_{j=1}^{M}$.
+As shown in~\Cref{fig:data_annotation} \highlight{(Top-left)}, to construct a candidate preference pair, we first select the step that yields a successful trajectory, assuming this step has the highest potential to be effective among the $M$ rollouts.
+A second trajectory step is then randomly sampled from the remaining steps, serving as a contrasting, less effective (i.e., incorrect or inefficient) alternative.